What is Livestock Price Insurance?

 Miles Anderson, of Anderson Ranch and Fir Mountain Saskatchewan talks about the peace of mind provided by insuring his calves using the Western Livestock Price Insurance Program.

-Tara and Ross Davidson of Lonesome Dove Ranch at Pontiex, Saskatchewan, talk about how they use Western Livestock Price Insurance to protect their business from the volatility of the livestock market.
+Tara and Ross Davidson of Lonesome Dove Ranch at Ponteix, Saskatchewan, talk about how they use Western Livestock Price Insurance to protect their business from the volatility of the livestock market.